 These capabilities and priorities are translated into teaching and learning roles and experiences that are integrated throughout our curriculum programs in both the Middle and Senior Schools.

 The study and application of ICT is integrated across the curriculum to support teaching and learning.
-ICT is also offered as a discrete learning area in Years 7 to 12.
+ICT skills are also taught within technology and multimedia subjects from Years 7 to 12.

 The integration of ICTs across the curriculum is predicated on the notion that all teachers and students have a responsibility to develop capacity in the appropriation and application of new and dynamic technologies to facilitate learning.
 Fundamental to this notion is a belief that the needs of the curriculum drive the appropriation and application of technology rather than the converse and, further, that these curriculum needs are as personal and varied as the members of our learning community.